Early Childhood Learning Hub

 We share our thoughts on happiness and the impact of the narratives we grow up with in this blog.

 An ode to books I studied at school that shaped me

 I grew up in the Fiji Islands - and yes, it was as idyllic as it sounds.
 Balmy climate, ripe mangoes straight off the trees, fresh fish, prawns and lobster ...
 I could go on.
 But if I had to choose, my best childhood memories revolve around the time when school holidays were ending and it was time to return back to school.

 Why?
-Because that was the only time in the years when we'd receive new (well newish) books.
+Because that was the only time in the year when we would receive new (well newish) books.

-Here's a nostalgic look back at those wonderful times and an ode to the wonderful books that I studied for English Literature classes that went onto shape me.
-Hope it inspires others to love 'back to school' times as much as I did!
+Here's a nostalgic look back at those wonderful times and an ode to the books I studied for English Literature that went on to shape me.
+Hope it inspires others to love 'back to school' time as much as I did!